AndyeliSays/Retail-Sales-Customer-Behavior/README.md

 <h1 align="center">Insights</h1>
 Our platform serves a diverse customer base across various age groups, generating total seasonal sales of approximately $5,059,786,766.14, with Winter showing the highest seasonal sales at $1,266,673,200.10.
 Customer retention appears to stabilize around an average rate of 50% across membership years, reflecting consistency in engagement.
-Payment methods contribute nearly evenly to sales, with Credit Cards leading slightly at $1,268,594,134.71.

 ## Demographic Insights and Purchasing Behavior
 - Income bracket analysis shows relatively consistent discount usage across all income segments with an average discount usage of 25%
 - Customers aged (50+) are our highest-value segment, generating ($2,366,681,873.20) in total sales with (36-50) age group follows with ($1,222,789,701.01) in sales.
 - Younger demographics show lower but substantial contributions: (26-35) age group ($816,430,757.71) and (18-25) age group ($650,157,433.22)
 This age distribution highlights the importance of our mature customer base, with over 50% of revenue coming from customers aged 50+.
-This suggests opportunities for targeted marketing to younger demographics to build long-term customer value.
 The uniform discount utilization across income brackets suggests our pricing and promotion strategies appeal equally to all customer segments regardless of income level.

 ## Product Performance and Category